 with virtual Q&A with Sacha Jenkins and Bun B

 Houston Cinema Arts Society is partnering with the Museum of Fine Arts, Houston for a special virtual engagement of Cane River in conjunction with the MFAH's new exhibition Soul of a Nation: Art in the Age of Black Power.
 Cane River will play via MFAH's virtual cinema from July 22nd- August 30th accompanied by an online conversation with Sacha Jenkins (son of the film's late director Horace Jenkins and director of Fresh Dressed and Wu Tang Clan: Of Mics and Men) and Bun B on HCAS YouTube Channel on Tuesday, July 28th at 7pm CST.
+You can watch the Q&A here.
 This program is supported by funding from Humanities Texas and the National Endowment for the Humanities (NEH) as part of the federal CARES Act.

 Soul of a Nation is on view in Houston from June 27th through August 30th as the final presentation of the three-year tour.
 The exhibition explores what it meant to be a Black artist in America during two revolutionary decades, from the 1960s and the Civil Rights movement to the early 1980s and the emergence of identity politics.
 The story unfolds in thematic sections with a special emphasis on aligned groups in New York, Chicago, and Los Angeles, and another focus on the work of artist Betye Saar.
 Among the many other artists featured are Romare Bearden, Elizabeth Catlett, Roy DeCarava, David Hammons, Lorraine O’Grady, and Faith Ringgold.